 Current PARC-PH Staff

-Executive Director - PARCPH: Andrea Kriska, PhD, MS
+Executive Director - PARC-PH: Andrea Kriska, PhD, MS

 kriskaA@edc.pitt.edu

-Dr. Andrea Kriska is the Executive Director of the Physical Activity Resource Center for Public Health and an Associate Professor in the Department of Epidemiology at the Graduate School of Public Health.
+Dr. Andrea Kriska is the Executive Director of the Physical Activity Resource Center for Public Health and Professor in the Department of Epidemiology at the Graduate School of Public Health.
 She is internationally known for her work in activity assessment and intervention, having served as an investigator for numerous local and multi-center clinical trials, and as an invited member of many key national committees and organizations in the areas of physical activity, diabetes, and minority health.
 Dr. Kriska has participated in several of the national public health efforts involving physical activity over the past decade such as the Surgeon General's Report on Physical Activity and Health, the American College of Sports Medicine Position Stand on Physical Activity and Type 2 Diabetes, the NIH Consensus Development Conference on Physical Activity and Cardiovascular Health, and the expert panel organized by the CDC and the American College of Sports Medicine to develop the national physical activity recommendations.
 She is known for her work in minority health since much of her research has focused on minority populations and developing countries and continues to serve in an advisory capacity in this area.

 Dr Kriska oversees the physical activity assessment and/or the physical activity intervention efforts for many multi-center and single center clinical trails and prospective studies.
 She is part of the lifestyle core of the multicenter NIDDK Diabetes Prevention Program, guiding both the national assessment of activity and the activity intervention portion of that clinical trial.
 More recently, she maintains a similar role in the STOPP- T2D TODAY trial (NIDDK) guiding both the physical activity assessment and intervention portion of this multi-center clinical trial examining the treatment of Type 2 diabetes in youth.
 As a Co-Investigator, she is also involved in the lifestyle intervention portion of several other epidemiological studies such as LOOK AHEAD multi-center clinical trial (NIDDK funded), the WOMAN local clinical trial (Women on the Move thru Activity and Nutrition; NHLBI funded), and the SAVE local clinical trial (Study to Slow Adverse Vascular Effects; NHLBI funded).
 She has been involved for years with observational (and more recently intervention) studies involving Native Americans (such as the Pima Indian Study, the Strong Heart Study, and the Cherokee Youth Lifestyle intervention effort) with responsibility ranging from the assessment of physical activity in these unique populations to guiding physical activity intervention efforts.

-Co-Director - PARCPH: Kristi Storti, PhD, MPH
+Director - PARC-PH: Kristi Storti, PhD, MPH

 stortik@edc.pitt.edu